While students head back to class across Alaska, the school on St. George Island has stayed closed.

 District officials said it’s the latest casualty in a statewide trend where small, rural communities struggle to hold on to their kids.

 Alaska schools need at least 10 students to receive funding from the state.
 After years of close calls, the St. George School has finally missed that mark.

-“While there were 10 students physically in St. George during the count period, the state has taken issue with those numbers," said Pribilof Island School District superintendent Brett Agenbroad.
+“While there were 10 students physically in St. George during the count period, the state has taken issue with those numbers," said Superintendent Brett Agenbroad of the Pribilof Island School District.
 "They altered our count to six students.”

-“No way to get around that,” Agenbroad said.
+“No way to get around that,” he said.

 While that provides some structure for the kids, he said it doesn’t solve the shrinking enrollment that started about 10 years ago.

 “The district was going strong," said Agenbroad.
 "A couple hundred kids district-wide, proportionally in St. George and St. Paul.
 And then there was like a tipping point.”